coder/docs/setup/updating.md

    > Double-check your values file to ensure it only contains your changes.

 1. Run `helm uninstall`.
-This will uninstall all Coder-related services in the cluster, and keep the housing namespace intact.
+This will uninstall all Coder-related services on the cluster (though it preserves the namespaces).
 It will not delete user environments or their associated volumes.

    > `helm uninstall` will delete the timescale instance internal to the
    > cluster.
-If you're using an external Postgres, it will not be affected.
+If you're using an external PostgreSQL database, this will not be
+   > affected.

    ```console
    helm uninstall --namespace coder coder